Learning When to Advise Human Decision Makers: Results: Additional Details

 Next, we look at the disparity in FPR and FNR between black and white defendants in the Learned treatment.
 A comparison of the Learned and Update treatments shows significantly lower FNR disparity in the Learned treatment ($p<0.01$).
 The FPR disparity in Learned is higher than that in Update, but the difference is not statistically significant ($p=0.07$).
 A comparison of the Learned treatment with the risk-assessment algorithm shows that both the FPR and FNR disparities are significantly lower in the Learned treatment than those of the algorithmic predictions (paired t-test, $p<10^{-5}$).
 Thus, in terms of FPR and FNR disparities, Learned has a significant advantage compared with the algorithm, and is comparable to or better than the Update treatment.

-As shown in the main text, according to both FPR and FNR, all treatments have an error that is biased to the same direction which gives harsher predictions for black defendants.
-We quantify this discrimination by defining ``classification disparity'' for a treatment as: $Pr(Y=0)(FPR_{Black} - FPR_{White}) + Pr(Y=1)(FNR_{White} - FNR_{Black})$.
-The classification disparity weighs the discrimination of black compared to white non-risky defendants (the first term), and the bias in favor of white compared to black risky defendants (the second term).
-Equivalently, the classification disparity can be interpreted in terms of utility from the point of view of the defendant: the first term is the utility gap for non-risky defendants and the second term is the utility gap for risky defendants, both in favor of white defendants and are weighted by the overall frequencies of risky and non-risky defendants in the population.
+It can be seen in Figure 5 in the main text that according to both FPR and FNR, all treatments have an error that is biased to the same direction which gives harsher predictions for black defendants.
+We quantify this discrimination by defining the ``classification disparity'' (as described in the main text) which weighs utility gaps between black and white defendants that are in favor of white defendants.
 Figure \ref{fig:disparity} shows the classification disparity for all experimental treatments and for the risk-assessment algorithm.
 Interestingly, the algorithm has the highest bias although it did not directly observe race whereas humans did.
 Learned, Omniscient, and Update have intermediate classification disparity values, with an advantage to Learned and Omniscient.
 No Advice and Random have the least classification disparity.

 Figure \ref{fig:tradeoff} shows that when considering the accuracy-fairness tradeoff, Learned and Omniscient Pareto dominate the Update treatment.
 Omniscient Pareto dominates the algorithm as well.
-Learned is comparable to the algorithm by accuracy performance (the performance ranking depends on the measure used), but is superior in terms of disparity.
+Learned is comparable to the algorithm by accuracy performance (the performance ranking depends on the measure used, as discussed in the main text), but is superior in terms of disparity.
 These results suggest that the informed advising policies (the Learned and Omniscient treatments) manage to balance the impact of algorithmic advice on human predictions between gaining from the high performance of the algorithm, while moderating its racial disparity.